Our overview covers key aspects of hospitality, such as market size, main sectors, and major trends influencing the industry.

 Travel and tourism and hospitality statistics

 Increasing global travel drives demand for accommodations, dining, and related services.
 Consequently, the hospitality market is on a steady upward trajectory.
-It is expected to grow from $5.38 trillion in 2024 to $5.71 trillion in 2025 at a CAGR of 6.2 percent and to $7.24 trillion in 2029 at a CAGR of 6.1 percent.
+It is expected to grow from $5.52 trillion in 2025 to $5.83 trillion in 2026 at a CAGR of 5.5 percent and to $7.48 trillion by 2030 at a CAGR of 6.4 percent.

-The accommodation sector of the hospitality industry includes all types of facilities that provide temporary lodging to guests.
-This covers hotels, resorts, hostels, vacation rentals, and other players.
+The lodging or accommodation sector of the hospitality industry includes all types of facilities that provide temporary lodging to guests.

 Each type of accommodation caters to different customer needs, budgets, and preferences.
 For example, five-star hotels typically have full-service amenities such as restaurants, gyms, and conference rooms, while vacation rentals offer guests a home-like experience with longer stay options.